-The challenges notwithstanding, self-care has been called the next ‘megatrend’ and presents many opportunities for all the many stakeholders in health – individuals and their families, communities, governments, healthcare professionals, industry and others.
+The challenges notwithstanding, self-care has been called the next ‘megatrend’ and presents many opportunities for all the stakeholders in health – individuals and their families, communities, governments, healthcare professionals, industry, and others.

-Research shows that patients and consumers who take a more active role in their health decisions will live healthier lives and be more satisfied with their health care and treatments results.
+Research shows that patients and consumers who take a more active role in their health decisions will live healthier lives and be more satisfied with their health care and treatment results.

 The Healthcare System

-Policy recommendations also need to be developed for the roles and activities healthcare professionals and others need to adopt to encourage self-care.
+Policy recommendations also need to be developed for the roles and activities healthcare professionals and others need to adapt to encourage self-care.